 This temperature sensor is now sensing the suction line temperature of the refrigerant vapor leaving the outdoor coil.
-This temperature is used to adjust the EEV open angle.
+This temperature is used in calculation of the required position of the OUTDOOR UNIT EEV for proper superheat adjustments.

-The vapor refrigerant will then enter the 4-way valve and be directed to the compressor suction accumulator.
-The accumulator will prevent any remaining liquid refrigerant from entering the compressor.
+The vapor refrigerant will then enter the 4 way valve and be directed to the Compressor suction accumulator.
+The accumulator will trap any liquid refrigerant that may enter the compressor and potentially damage it.

 The vapor will exit the accumulator and enter the compressor.
-This cycle repeats until the demand for heating ends.
+The refrigeration cycle will continually repeat until the demand for heating ends.

-Temperature Sensor Ts 6
+6 Temperature Sensor Ts

 The temperature of the suction gas entering the compressor is monitored by the Suction Temperature Sensor.
+If abnormal temperature either hot or cool is detected, the frequency of the compressor may be adjusted or the system may stop operation to protect the compressor.